List of tallest buildings in Houston

 Under construction

-This table lists buildings under construction in Houston that are expected to be at least 300 ft (91 m) tall, as of 2025.
-The "Year" column indicates the estimated year of completion.
+The following table includes buildings under construction in Houston that are planned to be at least 300 ft (91 m) tall as of 2026, based on standard height measurement.
+The “Year” column indicates the expected year of completion.
+Buildings that are on hold are not included, while those that are topped out are included in the above list.

 Name Height